-It is difficult to pinpoint the exact beginning of undocumented Eastern European migration to the United States.
-However, it is well established that the Quota Acts of 1921, 1924 and 1929, by greatly restricting open Eastern and Southern European immigration (Ngai 2003; Robila 2008; Sadowski-Smith 2008) marked the beginning of a massive flow of unauthorized Eastern European immigrants to the U.S. (Sadowski-Smith 2008).
-The Eastern European emigration then dramatically declined between the Great Depression and World War 2 (Sadowski-Smith 2008) and continued to decline between 1945 and 1991 as Eastern Europe became subject to Soviet control.
+European emigration then dramatically declined between the Great Depression and World War 2 (Sadowski-Smith 2008) and continued to decline between 1945 and 1991 as Eastern Europe became subject to Soviet control.
 During this time period, communist authorities exercised restrictive exit policies that severely limited the ability for Eastern Europeans to travel internationally (Robila 2007; Robila 2008).
 The fall of the Eastern European communist regimes in the late 1980's and the collapse of the Soviet Union in 1991 brought forth a new surge of both legal and illegal Eastern European immigrants into the United States (Robila 2007; Robila 2008; Sadowski-Smith 2008).
-Due to this influx, the Eastern European-born population in the United States nearly doubled from 1,231,372 in 1990 to 2,171,906 in 2011 (Migration Policy Institute Data Hub 2013a), representing approximately 5.4% of the total immigrant population in the United States (Migration Policy Institute Data Hub 2013b).
+Due to this influx, the Eastern European-born population in the United States nearly doubled from 1,231,372 in 1990 to 2,171,906 in 2011 (Migration Policy Institute 2013a), representing approximately 5.4% of the total immigrant population in the United States (Migration Policy Institute 2013b).

-The Eastern European-born population includes four distinct groups of immigrants: naturalized citizens, legal permanent residents, legal non-immigrants, and undocumented immigrants all of whom differ greatly in terms of their rights and privileges (Massey and Bartley 2005).
-Although it is difficult to determine the exact number of undocumented Eastern European immigrants, reports indicate that there were approximately 300,000 undocumented European natives residing in the U.S. as of January 2011 (Hoefer, Rytina and Baker 2012).
+The Eastern European-born population includes four distinct groups of immigrants: naturalized citizens, legal permanent residents, legal nonimmigrants, and undocumented immigrants, all of whom differ greatly in terms of their rights and privileges (Massey and Bartley 2005).
+Although it is difficult to determine the exact number of undocumented Eastern European immigrants, reports indicate that there were approximately 300,000 undocumented European natives residing in the U.S. as of January 2011 (Hoefer, Rytina, and Baker 2012).